When Neurodiversity Collides with Ministry and Missions

 I realized in that project how much I used the words hard, difficult, challenging, and really hard, difficult, and challenging.

-I was able to share this part of my story on a podcast with Dr. Stephanie Holmes of Neurodiverse Christian Marriages.
-In this episode, I dove into the actual difficulties that neurodiversity can add to the already complex life of ministry and missions.
+I was able to share more of my story on a podcast with Dr. Stephanie Holmes of Neurodiverse Christian Marriages.

 You might be living a similar journey of neurodiversity in ministry and in missions or overseas life.